MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Export-TransportRuleCollection.md

 ```

 ### -Identity
-This parameter is functional or available only on Exchange Server 2010.
+This cmdlet is available only in on-premises Exchange, and is functional only in Exchange Server 2010.

 The Identity parameter specifies the name or GUID of a transport rule to be exported.